Shopping Links

 International thief Lupin and his companions are off on yet another adventure.
 This time around, Lupin has his sights set on the lost treasure of Harimao, an infamous bandit who amassed a fortune in stolen valuables from the British and Japanese armies in the Pacific region during World War II.
 Teaming up with an ex-British intelligence officer and his beautiful granddaughter along the way, Lupin and his companions embark on a grand quest across the world in search of the treasure.
 But ancient traps and puzzles are not their only obstacles.
 They also must fight off the forces of the Neo-Himmel, a fanatical (but extremely well armed and supplied) Neo-Nazi organization equally determined to take the treasure for themselves.

-Another good aspect of this movie is that Lupin has a strong supporting cast.
+Lupin's strong supporting cast, on the other hand, is one of the better aspects of this movie.
 In some Lupin films, his companions are relegated to simply randomly showing up and bailing Lupin out of trouble when he needs them.
-In this movie, they all have central roles in the story, particularly the sharpshooter Jigen and Lupin's sort-of love interest Fujiko, who are with Lupin on his journey almost the entire way through.
+In this movie, they all have central roles in the story, particularly the sharpshooter Jigen and Lupin's sort-of-love-interest Fujiko, who are with Lupin through almost the entire journey.
 Samurai Goemon has a bit of a smaller role, but he still makes a good contribution every now and then.
 For some reason he is depicted as a mercenary in this film (in the other movies, he generally aids the team without charging a fee).

-As in most films, Lupin has some companions who are unique to the specific movie he is in.
+As in most films, Lupin also has some temporary companions who are unique to that particular adventure.
 This one has Archer, an aging former intelligence officer, and his archeologist granddaughter Diana.
-Both of them contribute to Lupin's crew very nicely in this film.
-Archer, with his James Bond-style demeanor and calm professionalism, was a nice contrast to Lupin's typical bumbling and womanizing.
-His granddaughter was a pretty typical "action girl," but played her role very well and was never reduced to a mere damsel in distress.
-Even the one time she did get captured, she managed to save Lupin's life while he was attempting to rescue her.
+Both of them contribute very nicely to Lupin's crew.
+Archer, with his James Bond-style demeanor and calm professionalism, is a nice contrast to Lupin's typical bumbling and womanizing.
+His granddaughter is a pretty typical "action girl," but plays her role very well and is never reduced to a mere damsel in distress.
+Even the one time she does get captured, she manages to save Lupin's life while he is attempting to rescue her.
 The only thing this film is really missing is a good villain.
-The two main villains in this movie, a typical brutish thug and a deranged cross dressing general, were hardly worthy of a grand adventure film.
+The two main villains in this movie--a typical brutish thug and a deranged cross-dressing general--are hardly worthy of a grand adventure film.

-The animation in the film is much like the plot, not spectacular but it gets the job done.
-The ancient castles and caves were fairly well drawn, and the action scenes were well executed.
-Backgrounds were also fairly well detailed.
-The English dubbed voice acting and music were well done.
-Not the best I've ever heard in an anime, but they didn't really leave me with anything to complain about either.
+The animation in the film is much like the plot: not spectacular but it gets the job done.
+The ancient castles and caves are fairly well drawn, and the action scenes are well executed.
+The backgrounds are also fairly well detailed.
+The English dubbed voice acting and music are solid; not the best I've ever heard in an anime, but they didn't really leave me with anything to complain about, either.

 Overall, this film manages to overcome its limitations--a weak plot and shallow villains--with great action, an epic journey, and a great cast of good guys.
 Both as a Lupin film and an overall adventure film, The Pursuit of Harimao's Treasure is exceptionally good.
-Fans of adventure films and the Lupin franchise will certainly find plenty to enjoy in this movie.
+Fans of adventure films and the Lupin franchise will certainly find plenty to enjoy.

 US DVD Review